ing-bank/lion/docs/fundamentals/systems/core/SlotMixin.md

 Until [AOM](https://wicg.github.io/aom/explainer.html) is in place, it is not possible to create relations between different shadow doms.
 The need for this can occur in the following situations:

-1. A user defined slot.
+- A user-defined slot.
 For instance:

 ```html
 <my-input>